Into the New World: Music video

 The music video was filmed from July 21 to 23, 2007, at Paju Book City, Provence Village, Yeoju Promotion Flight School, and Yangjae-dong.
 The music video was directed by Cheon Hyuk-jin and shows the group members doing various activities.
 Yoona is designing clothes for a boutique, Taeyeon is flying a light aircraft with Sooyoung accompanying her.
 In the video, the aircraft Taeyeon flies is broken, and she attempts to repair it, with Sooyoung praying.
 The aircraft is successfully repaired and both of them are happy.
 In the last scene of the video, Sooyoung is seen chasing after Taeyeon as she flies away in the aircraft.

 Yuri is a barista in the music video and is seen making a latte.
 Hyoyeon is purchasing a pair of white training shoes at a department store, after which she dances on a stairway.
-Sunny and Jessica are seen spray painting the worlds "New World 2007".
+Sunny and Jessica are seen spray painting the words "New World 2007".
 Tiffany is repairing a scooter (specifically, a Yamaha Fino 115) and repaints its body with pink color with flower motif and customizes its license plate.
 The customized license plate says "Tiffany" with the hanja version of "Girls' Generation" above it.
 It is actually owned by Shindong of Super Junior.
 Seohyun is doing ballet while holding a paper plane, on the rooftop of a building.

-There are two dance settings featured in the video.
+There are two dance sets featured in the video.
 The first one is a room with a white background, and the second one is a lobby of a shopping mall.
 The music video on SM Town's YouTube channel, originally uploaded on June 3, 2011, was remastered in high definition and in 4K and was re-released on January 21, 2022, as part of SM's Remastering Project.

 In popular culture

 This song is often covered in survival shows, special stages of music charts and award shows.
 In the first season of Produce 101, it was used as one of the debut song missions, it was also used for the first evaluation in Finding Momoland.
 Big Mama's Lee Young-Hyun performed a reinterpretation of the song on Immortal Songs - King of Kings annual special feature.
-At the 2016 Gaon Chart Music Awards, GFriend, I.O.I, Twice and Red Velvet covered the song.
+At the 2016 KBS Song Festival, GFriend, I.O.I, Twice and Red Velvet covered the song.
 In Idol School in 2017, it was used as a preliminary vocal assessment.
 The nine winners from the show, Fromis 9, performed the song again for M!
 Countdown's 600th episode.

 After member Jessica left Girls' Generation, the song was also changed into a ballad version for live concert performances.
 Hyoyeon also admitted on Secret Unnies that the choreography was prepared as far back as a year before Girls' Generation official debut.
 The ballad version of the song was used as a diagnostics tool in Produce 48.
-In that cover, Kim Chae-won and Nako Yabuki went on to become members of Iz*One.
+In that cover, Kim Chaewon and Nako Yabuki went on to become members of Iz*One.